 Having trouble operating your windows or doors?
 If your home is settling on one side, tipping your house up on an angle, you’ll find your windows and doors will tend to get stuck as they are no longer square and level.
 Similar to repair work having been done to patch any cracks, look for signs of latches or framework having been replaced or moved.

 Slanted floors can also be an indicator of settling.
 This can be checked using tape measures, laser lines, and levels.
 Be sure the floors are checked in several locations, from along the walls in the interior, to the middle sections, and then on to the exterior walls.
 This method is not always a sure sign of settling, as it may also be caused by sagging beams or joists.
 Either way, you will have an issue worth addressing sooner than later.

 Lastly, if your home has a chimney which shows signs of cracking or leaning, this could also indicate settling.
 In some cases, the chimney is not actually sharing a foundation or footing with the house itself.
 It could be just the chimney foundation or slab is sinking and there is no immediate effect on the home.
 However, in most cases, the chimney is installed at the same time as the house is built, and so there is a good chance they are sharing the same soil underneath their footings.
 When you repair the chimney, it’s worth taking a look at the condition of the home’s foundation as well.

 Should you see any of the above signs of settling, don’t always jump to conclusions.
 It’s recommended you look for a combination of signs.
-If still uncertain, seek the opinion of Family Waterproofing Solutions; The top foundation and waterproofing company proudly servicing the Indiana and Illinois areas.
+If still uncertain, seek the opinion of your friends at Family Waterproofing Solutions; The top foundation and waterproofing company proudly servicing the Indiana and Illinois areas.
 Once your foundation is secure and solid, you can safely renovate other parts of your home and keep your investment in good shape.